agrberg/agrberg/values.md

 > free of deceit and untruthfulness[^3]
 [^3]: [Definitions 1 and 2](https://www.dictionary.com/browse/honesty)

 Honesty enables trust and builds true, long-term kindness.
-It's okay to disagree with the truth, but you should be provided the whole truth.
+It is often necessary to disagree and commit, but you need to be provided the whole truth.

 ## Learning
 > acquisition of knowledge through work[^4]